adriel-tech/adriel-tech.github.io/_posts/2021-11-12-BastilleBSD-Tips.md

 ~~~

 If your template fails, you'll need to troubleshoot it, stop, destroy jail then start again.
-You kept the original nginx-TEST jail, you can also compare your work with it.
+You kept the original nginx-TEST-setup jail, you can also compare your work with it.
 Assuming the template works without issue, you are done.

 You can update the jail in the future from the host by running: